stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 title: strategy execution
 slug: strategy-execution
 seo_title: strategy execution wins as bottom up engagement
-seo_description: Strategy execution is changing for the better.
-Strategy execution has been top down and broken for years, not anymore.
+seo_description: Strategy execution has been top down and broken for years, it is time we fixed this.
+Strategy execution is easier to achieve as an interactive strategy tree hierarchy.
 feature_image: "/uploads/strategy_execution.png"
 page_sections:
 - template: content-feature